DenisLuba/AuthenticationMAUI/README.md

 ### 3. Setup Firebase Hosting

-1. If not installed, install `firebase-tools' via the terminal, located in the root directory of the project [View → Terminal] (first download and install Node.js: https://nodejs.org/en/download/current):
+1. If not installed, install `firebase-tools' via the terminal [View → Terminal], located in the root directory of the project (first download and install Node.js: https://nodejs.org/en/download/current):

 ```bash
 npm install -g firebase-tools